-Charles R. Drew Charter School has developed a comprehensive safety plan that will be practiced throughout the school year.
+Charles R. Drew Charter School has developed comprehensive safety plans that will be practiced throughout the school year.
 Students are expected to adhere to the proper protocol during all drills.
+During emergencies where evacuation of the building is necessary, alarms will ring continually.
+When emergency alarms sound, students and staff should proceed quickly, quietly and calmly following the evacuation procedures.
+All building visitors are required to participate in drills as well.